paritytech/polkadot/roadmap/implementers-guide/src/runtime/approvals.md

   1. Ensure each core had a candidate leaving it at that block.
   1. Check signatures on each approval vote.
   1. Update tallies assigned vs. approved
-  1. If the flag indicates that the block has been fully approved, sweep through and check all candidates to see if all assigned validators have approved and there were enough approval votes.
+  1. If the flag indicates that the block has been fully approved and is not disputed, sweep through and check all candidates to see if all assigned validators have approved and there were enough approval votes.
 If so, note the block as approved in `UnapprovedSuffix`.
   1. Remove the 1-prefix of `UnapprovedSuffix`, removing all block entries and candidate entries associated.